Having up-to-date, standardized address data is key to providing high-quality services and products to customers and stakeholders.

 For instance, a retailer that standardizes addresses in its database cuts undeliverable packages, saving on return shipping and improving delivery efficiency.

-By streamlining mailing and shipping processes through standardized addresses, a fulfillment center can sort and process deliveries more easily, speeding up delivery times and reducing errors.
+Address standardization enhances operational efficiency and productivity.
+By streamlining mailing and shipping processes, a fulfillment center can process addresses more easily, sorting deliveries faster and reducing errors.

 Standardized addresses also enable seamless integration with various systems and applications, such as geographic information systems (GIS), customer relationship management (CRM), or marketing automation tools.